shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica gestured to the boots she had on.

-"Oh you made the boots fit!"
+"Oh, you made the boots fit!"

 Ersatzica gave her a look.